Alignak-monitoring/alignak/doc/source/07_advanced/objectinheritance.rst

 =============================================

-When you use multiple inheritance sources, it is important to know how Shinken handles variables that are defined in multiple sources.
-In these cases Shinken will use the variable/value from the first source that is specified in the use directive.
+When you use multiple inheritance sources, it is important to know how Alignak handles variables that are defined in multiple sources.
+In these cases Alignak will use the variable/value from the first source that is specified in the use directive.
 Since inheritance sources can themselves inherit variables/values from one or more other sources, it can get tricky to figure out what variable/value pairs take precedence.